LuisFMCuriel/SwarmyMcQLearny/README.md

 ├── requirements.txt   <- The requirements file for reproducing the environment, e.g.
 │                         generated with `pip freeze > requirements.txt`
 │
-├── setup.py           <- Make this project pip installable
+├── setup.py           <- Make this project pip installable (TODO)
+│
+├── media.py           <- Contains media for the repository
+│
+├── notebooks.py           <- Contains media for the repository
+│	├── SwarmyMcQLearny.ipynb	<- notebook to try on colab
+│
 ├── tensorflow         <- Source code for use in this project with tensorflow framework │   ├── __init__.py				<- Makes it a Python module
 │   │